Multan: Ghurid dynasty

 In 1175, Muhammad Ghori conquered Ismaili-ruled Multan, after having invaded the region via the Gomal Pass from Afghanistan into Punjab, and used the city as a springboard for his unsuccessful campaign into Gujarat in 1178.
-Multan was then annexed to the Ghurid Sultanate, and became an administrative province of the Mamluk Dynasty — the first dynasty of the Delhi Sultanate.
-Multan's Ismaili community rose up in an unsuccessful rebellion against the Ghurids later in 1175.
-According to Shah Gardez, the second invasion of Multan lead to the extinguishment of the remnants of Ismailism in the region.
+Multan was then annexed to the Ghurid Sultanate, and became an administrative province of the Mamluk Dynasty — the first dynasty based in Delhi.
+Multan's Ismaili community rose up in an unsuccessful rebellion against the Ghaurids later in 1175.

 Mamluk dynasty

-Following the death of the first Mumluk Sultan, Qutb al-Din Aibak in 1210, Multan came under the rule of Nasiruddin Qabacha, who in 1222, successfully repulsed an attempted invasion by Sultan Jalal ad-Din Mingburnu of the Khwarazmian Empire, whose origins were rooted in Konye-Urgench in modern-day Turkmenistan.
+Following the death of the first Mumluk Sultan, Qutb al-Din Aibak in 1210, Multan came under the rule of Nasiruddin Qabacha, who in 1222, successfully repulsed an attempted invasion by Sultan Jalal al-Din Mangburni of the Khwarazmian Empire, whose origins were rooted in Konye-Urgench in modern-day Turkmenistan.
 Uch and Sindh were also in control of Qabacha.

 Qabacha also captured Lahore many times and ruled all these regions.
-He repulsed a 40-day siege imposed on Multan city by Mongol forces who attempted to conquer the city.
+He repulsed a siege imposed on Multan city by Mongol forces who attempted to conquer the city.
 He gathered a large army from Uch, Multan and Bukkhar (Sukkur) and Mongols were repulsed.

 Following Qabacha's death that same year, the Turkic king Iltutmish, the third Sultan of the Mamluk dynasty, captured and then annexed Multan in an expedition.
 The Punjabi poet Baba Farid was born in the village of Khatwal near Multan in the 1200s.

-Qarlughids attempted to invade Multan in 1236, while the Mongols tried to capture the city in 1241 after capturing Lahore - though they were repulsed.
+Qarlughids attempted to invade Multan in 1236, while the Mongols tried to capture the city in 1241 after capturing Lahore – though they were repulsed.
 The Mongols under Sali Noyan then successfully held the city to ransom in 1245–6, before being recaptured by Sultan Ghiyas ud din Balban, the ninth Mamluk Sultan.
 Multan then fell to the Qarlughids in 1249, but was captured by Sher Khan that same year.
 Multan was then conquered by Izz al-Din Balban Kashlu Khan in 1254, before he rebelled against Sultan Ghiyas ud din Balban in 1257 and fled to Iraq where he joined Mongol forces and captured Multan again, and dismantled its city walls.
 The Mongols again attempted an invasion in 1279, but were dealt a decisive defeat.